ucsb-cs48/w19/_lab/lab00.md

 This is a group grade.
 Everyone on the team gets the same grade.
 HOWEVER, some components of the grade required individual action.
 It it suggested that you work together as a team to help and encourage one other to get each part of this done.

-* (60 pts): 10 points for each team member that has successfully created their `team/name.md` file, and has done a pull request, per the instructions above.
-For teams with fewer than six members, the entire team earns 10 points for the missing member, when all five team members have completed their work.
+* (60 pts):
+   Points are awarded for each team member that has successfully created their `team/name.md` file, and has done a pull request, per the instructions above.
+For each team member that does this, points are awarded:
+   * For teams with six members, 10 points per team member
+   * For teams with five members, 12 points per team member
+   * For teams with four members, 15 points per team member
 * (30 pts): Completion of the `/team/norms.md` file.
 * (10 pts): Ten points for the team when each member of the team has contributed an idea on the Slack channel